hyperledger-archives/iroha/docs/source/deployment.rst

 Run iroha daemon (irohad)
 """""""""""""""""""""""""

-There is a list of assumptions which you should review before proceeding:
+There is a list of preconditions which you should meet before proceeding:

- * Postgres server is up and running, the port is 5432
+ * Postgres server is up and running
- * Redis server is up and running, the port is 6379
+ * Redis server is up and running
- * Iroha daemon binary is built and accessible in your system
+ * `irohad` Iroha daemon binary is built and accessible in your system
  * The genesis block and configuration files were created
  * Config file uses valid postgres and redis connection settings
  * A keypair for the peer is generated